-The best way is to research what other customers are sharing about their experience with the dealer on independent third party review sites like TrustLink or TrustPilot.
 An effective way to identify credible reviews is to type the bullion dealer’s brand name into Google followed by the word ‘reviews’.
 For example, ‘Goldco reviews or Regal Assets reviews’.
 Anything below 4.7 out of 5 would require some serious further investigation.

 Step 3.
 Trust Your Gut Feeling